crkn-rcdr/crkn_blacklight_indigiworks/README.md

 `sudo rm solrconfig.xml`

-Pasted the solrconfig from this repo into a new solrconfig file"
+Pasted the solrconfig from this repo into a new solrconfig file:

 `sudo vi solrconfig.xml`